robotjackie/rwebtools/README.md

 *`roslibjs` to write certain ROS functions for the HTML website
 * EventEmitter2, something that allows us to emit "events" back to ROS, written in Javascript with Node.js, an open-source app building environment.

 	<!DOCTYPE html>
     <html>
     <head>
     <script type="text/javascript" src="http://cdn.robotwebtools.org/EventEmitter2/current/eventemitter2.min.js"></script>
 	<script type="text/javascript" src="http://cdn.robotwebtools.org/roslibjs/current/roslib.min.js"></script>
 	<script type="text/javascript" type="text/javascript">

-Next, there is some documented code on connecting to `rosbridge`.
+Next, there is some documented code on connecting, disconnecting, or error in connecting to `rosbridge`.

 	// This function connects to the rosbridge server running on the local computer on port 9090 var rbServer = new ROSLIB.Ros({